 NMAC’s urgency is in the numbers.
-Black women are 20 times more likely to get HIV than white women.
-Fifty percent of black gay men will have HIV by the time they are 35 (eight percent of white gay men are living with HIV).
+Black women are 20 times more likely to contract HIV than white women.
+Fifty percent of black gay men will contract HIV by the time they are 35 (eight percent of white gay men are living with HIV).
 Even with quality HIV services, the results for many black women and gay men of color are awful.
 What are we doing or not doing that makes HIV so racially polarized?

 Leading with race for NMAC means: